e-terven/315_restapi/README.md

 - Leverage the convenience of **Lombok**
  ----

 The RESTful API can be used for managing data in customer relationship management systems.
 It includes authentication functionality for both Users and Admin Roles, and works with relational db (MySQL).
-The API also exposes a set of endpoints that represents CRUD operations:
+The API also exposes a set of endpoints that represents CRUD operations.

+The Admin-User Portal contais the following features:
+1. Admin can add/delete User
+2. Admin can edit User's information
+3. Admin can read the list of users
+4. User can see their profile
+5. User can edit their profile
+6. User can also change their password if necessary

 ## What I learned